-- 38. All drones purchased by or on behalf of the University for teaching or research purposes must meet the following criteria: - a. meet initial airworthiness standards
+- 38. All drones purchased by or on behalf of the University for teaching or research purposes must meet the following criteria: - a. meet initial airworthiness standards - b. have the ability to reliably and accurately determine and report the drone's height above ground level in real time - c. have the ability to programme a maximum height above ground (i.e. elevation ceiling) - d. have the ability to return to the launch site (i.e. RTL) automatically when the connection with the controller or ground control station is lost - e. have the ability to record (onboard or transmitted to a ground control station) and retrieve flight data - f. have a detailed and logical Standard Operating Procedure (SOP) that conforms with the requirements prescribed in this policy - g. come with all technical specifications as detailed in the University of Waikato RPAS Technical Specifications Survey (available from the Chief Pilot).

-- b. have the ability to reliably and accurately determine and report the drone's height above ground level in real time - c. have the ability to programme a maximum height above ground (i.e. elevation ceiling) - d. have the ability to return to the launch site (i.e. RTL) automatically when the connection with the controller or ground control station is lost - e. have the ability to record (onboard or transmitted to a ground control station) and retrieve flight data - f. have the ability to exit programmed mode mid-flight and be manually flown without GPS assistance (e.g. Altitude Hold or ATTI mode) - g. have a detailed and logical Standard Operating Procedure (SOP) that conforms with the requirements prescribed in this policy - h. come with all technical specifications as detailed in the University of Waikato RPAS Technical Specifications Survey (available from the Chief Pilot). - 39.
-The Chief Pilot is responsible for determining whether or not a drone meets the criteria set out in clause 38 of this policy and must be consulted prior to the purchase of any drone (i.e. prior to submission of the capital expenditure application or requisition request). - 40.
+- 39. The Chief Pilot is responsible for determining whether or not a drone meets the criteria set out in clause 38 of this policy and must be consulted prior to the purchase of any drone (i.e. prior to submission of the capital expenditure application or requisition request). - 40.
 If a drone has been modified, designed or assembled by an individual who does not meet the requirements of Civil Aviation Rules Part 101.202, the drone must undergo inspection by an appropriate person approved by the Chief Pilot before its use.